basilhussain/wch-web-isp/README.md

   * ELF
   * Raw binary
 * Load firmware from local file or external URL.
-* Can take query string parameters to auto-select device and/or auto-load firmware from URL.
+* Can take query string parameters to auto-select device, connection method, and/or auto-load firmware from URL.
 * Hex preview listing of loaded firmware image.
-* Optional DTR/RTS sequence for auto-reset into bootloader.
+* Optional UART DTR/RTS sequence for auto-reset into bootloader.

 Currently supported RISC-V WCH microcontrollers: